 Your privacy is important to us.
 When dealing with your personal information we observe our obligations under the Privacy Act 1988 (Cth) and comply with the Australian Privacy Principles, as well as other relevant State legislation.
-This policy sets out how we will collect, use, store, disclose and de-identify your personal information.
+This policy sets out how we will collect, use, store, disclose and de-identify personal information.

-The types of information we collect:
+1. What types of information we collect:

 The types of personal information we collect include: